 By: David Suter, President

-As the pace of business is picking up post pandemic, getting back to working as a collaborative team on projects is essential.
-With over 25 years’ experience in running projects for private, public, and educational institutions, I have learned that one key thing is essential for success and that is ensuring that all the key players have a seat at the table.
+As the pace of business has picked up post pandemic, getting back to working as a collaborative team on projects is essential.
+With over 30 years’ experience in running projects for private, public, and educational institutions, I have learned that one key thing is essential for success and that is ensuring that all the key players have a seat at the table.
 I am sure all of us have had experiences over the last few years in which projects within our organization struggled as we waited on information, either internal or external, to move the project forward.
 Setting up the team correctly at the beginning of the project, ensures that the right people have a seat at the table to achieve the goal.
 Below are three key elements to ensure successful decision-making processes are in place:

 Open Communication